The Ketogenic Diet without a Gallbladder

 2.)
 Ginger and Dandelion Tea:

 Ginger has well known carminative properties that can help relieve symptoms of indigestion and prevent nausea and vomiting.
-Ginger stimulates the secretion of gastric juices like hydrochloric (HCL) acid.
+Ginger stimulates the secretion of gastric juices like hydrochloric (HCL) acid and bile.
 It has also been shown to inhibit inflammation of liver tissue aiding in the removal of toxins (10).
 Here is my favorite ginger tea and a great green tea and ginger tea combination here.

 Traditional Medicinals offers an Organic Dandelion Leaf and Root Tea that is excellent in supporting healthy digestion and enhancing detoxification.
 Dandelion leaf or greens is also a prebiotic food source that supports a healthy gut microflora and keeps pathogenic bacteria at bay (5).